OscarCampos98/secure_device_protocol/README.md

 # secure_device_protocol
-Secure Device Communication Protocol README

-Introduction
+# Introduction
     This project implements the Secure Device Communication Protocol for secure communication between a hardware device and       an operating system (OS) using Python.
     The protocol simulates socket communication, cryptographic functions, and secure message exchange.
 This assignment was        designed to simulate real-world challenges in hardware security, such as key management, firmware updates, and encrypted data transfer between the device and OS.
 The project leverages Python to simulate the secure device, with a focus on encryption, signing, key negotiation, and firmware validation.

-File Descriptions
+# File Descriptions
     secure_device_protocol.py:
         This is the core file for the implementation of the secure communication protocol.
 It defines the key classes and functions responsible for cryptographic operations, message exchange, and firmware validation.